AKloc/BookNotes/Professional/A Philosophy of Software Design.md

 	- Pass-through variables that are used through chains of methods.
 Try using a context object instead, particularly for things like configuration.
 	- Dividing up classes too much.
 If two classes overlap conceptually, share information, are used together frequently, or don't make sense without looking at each other, combine them.
 	- Don't split up methods unless it actually makes the system simpler.
 Not a problem to have long methods.
 Each method should do one thing, completely.
-- Exceptions / errors: Define them out of e
+- Exceptions / errors: THROWING EXCEPTIONS EVERYWHERE IS LAZY.
+Can you really not handle the cases internally?
+If so, do it, don't make it the issue of the person using your interface.
+	- Maybe you can ignore them entirely.
+	-

 - Much more important for code to be READABLE than easily writable.